 This scheme allows self-employed individuals and partnerships to claim a taxable grant worth 80% of the trading profits up to a maximum of £2,500 per month.
 The grants are claimed in 3 month periods.
-The latest 3-month periods covered November 2020 to January 2021 and then the next is February 2021 to April 2021.
+The 5th and final grant covers the period from 1 May 2021 to 30 September 2021 and is claimable in July 2021.

 Who can apply?

 You can apply if you are a self-employed individual or a member of a partnership and you:

 - Have submitted an Income Tax Self-Assessment tax return for the tax year 2018-19